thayton/thayton.github.io/_drafts/eygbl.md

 ![0](/assets/eygbl/0.png)

-The first request is a POST request to
+The first request is a POST to

 `https://eygbl.referrals.selectminds.com/ajax/jobs/search/create`